Topical Garlic and Thyme Treat Candida Yeast Infections

 Using a topical application of garlic and thyme oil appears to be safe and effective, with little side effects, and little risk of gut health.
 Oral garlic supplementation may be problematic because not only will it produce a die-off of some important probiotics, but its supplementation would require dosing for at least a month.

 There is also clear evidence – as we have discussed in other articles, and in my book on probiotics – that the topical application of probiotics is also helpful for yeast and bacteria infections of the vagina.
+Oral probiotics also help oral candida infections according to other research.

 One might consider, for example, alternating the application of garlic and probiotics.